If going as a group then book together

 Return tickets aren't always the cheapest

 Return tickets may seem to be the obvious choice when going to and from Milton Keynes by train but they are not necessarily the cheapest.
-With Split My Fare you can easily see whether savings can be made by buying two single fares instead as we will automatically show the cheapest option.
+With Split My Fare you can quickly see whether you can make savings by buying two single fares instead, as we will automatically show the lowest priced option.

 Milton Keynes is on both the West Coast Main Line and the M1 motorway meaning there are numerous ways to get in and out of town.

 Slower trains can make savings

-If you are in a hurry to get to Milton Keynes central station you will want to get a quicker direct train, even though it might be unavoidable to pay more for this option.
-You can see only the quickest journeys by selecting the fastest train option on our site.
-If you don't mind going at a more leisurely pace you may find you save money, we show you the cheapest prices which include these slower trains.
+If you are in a hurry to get to Milton Keynes Central station, you will want to get a quicker direct train, even though it might be unavoidable to pay more for this option.
+You can see only the fastest journeys by selecting this option on our site.
+If you don't mind going at a more leisurely pace you may find you save money; we show you the lowest prices, which include these slower trains.

 Standard fares might not be the cheapest

-Every so often you can find a bargain when buying 1st-class train tickets.
-Normally they are more expensive but if there is low demand they can work out at the same price or even cheaper than standard class tickets.
-By using a useful toggle on our website you can alternate your search between 1st class and standard to find these cheap tickets when they are available for your journey.
-The added perk is that when travelling with 1st class tickets you will have a bigger seat and free food and drinks meaning you arrive in style to the platform at Milton Keynes.
+Every so often, you can find a bargain when buying 1st-class train tickets.
+They are usually more expensive, but if there is low demand, they can work out at the same price or even cheaper than standard class tickets.
+By using a useful toggle on our website, you can alternate your search between 1st class and standard to find these cheap tickets when they are available for your journey.
+The added perk is that when travelling with 1st class tickets, you will have a bigger seat and free food and drinks; this means you arrive in style to the platform at Milton Keynes.